 There are no particular provisions in Andorra governing compensation models that industry participants are allowed to use to charge customers (with the exception of financial and investment activities).
-The only reference is in terms of transparency under consumer protection regulations.
+The only relevant legislation are the consumer protection regulations which cover transparency requirements.

-2.4 Variations between the Regulation of Fintech and Legacy Players
+2.4 Variations Between the Regulation of Fintech and Legacy Players

-There is as yet no double-tier fintech regulation that distinguishes between legacy and new players.
+There is as yet no two-tier fintech regulation that distinguishes between legacy and new players.